SOUTHWEST, USA 12 Days

 Tips:

-• This trip includes a significant amount of driving, but it's also an incredibly memorable family adventure.
+• This trip requires an significant amount of driving, but it's also an incredibly memorable family adventure.

 • When you go hiking, it's important to have a hiking partner with you at all times.
 If someone gets hurt, the other can go for help.
 Pack enough water and food in case you get lost while hiking.
 Wear the proper gear – good footwear and lightweight, layered clothes for varying weather.